emily at delicate arch

 Emilia Cubelos, Dean of Students & Humanities Lead Instructor

-John Truitt, STEM and Humanities Lead Instructor
+John Truitt, STEM Instructor

 Lindsay Trudeau, Adjunct Science Instructor